harishnarain/codingquiz/README.md

 # Coding Quiz - Homework Assigment 4

 This application is a coding quiz which offers timed multiple choice questions.
-This application generates a random password based on user-selected criteria.
 This app runs in a browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It also features a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.

 ## Objective
 AS A coding bootcamp student